textpattern/textpattern.github.io/tags/images.md

 Use specified form template to process each image.
 If not used, and the container is empty, the tag will output a list of images that are compatible with "image_display":image-display.
 Default: unset.
 * @html_id="id number"@
-The HTML @id@ attribute applied to the @wraptag@, if set, otherwise to the @img@ tag.
+The HTML `id` attribute applied to the @wraptag@, if set, otherwise to the @img@ tag.
 Default: unset.
 * @id="integer"@
-Filter the images by this list of @id@s assigned at upload.
+Filter the images by this list of `id`s assigned at upload.
 The IDs can be found on the "Images administration panel":../administration/images-panel.
 The order of the ids overrides the default @sort@ attribute.
 Default: unset.
 * @limit="integer"@
 The number of images to display per page.
-Default: @0@ (unlimited).
+Default: `0` (unlimited).
 * @name="image name"@
 Filter the images by this list of image names as shown on the "Images administration panel":../administration/images-panel.
 Default: unset.
 * @offset="integer"@
 The number of images to skip.
-Default: @0@ (only effective if @limit@ is set).
+Default: `0` (only effective if @limit@ is set).
 * @pageby="integer" (or "limit")@
 The number of images to jump forward or back when an "older":older or "newer":newer link is clicked.
 Without this attribute, pagination is not available; you will simply see @limit@ images.
 You may specify @pageby="limit"@ to allow pagination to automatically follow the value of the @limit@ attribute.
 Note: "newer":newer and "older":textile will paginate all content types at once.
 Default: unset.